Hailo7ts/BANKI/BANKI-template.md

 ### Javascript General

-- [ ] Can you name two programming paradigms important for JavaScript app developers?
+- [B ] Can you name two programming paradigms important for JavaScript app developers?
   - **Explanation:**
+  functional programming and OOP?
   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What is functional programming?
+- [B ] What is functional programming?
   - **Explanation:**
     Programming to keep things DRY and SRP
   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What is the difference between classical inheritance and prototypal inheritance?
+- [B ] What is the difference between classical inheritance and prototypal inheritance?
   - **Explanation:**
     Prototypal is used in js because its a prototypal language everything will inherit from the prototype like built in methods.
 So found in class based languages
   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What are the pros and cons of functional programming vs object-oriented programming?
+- [B ] What are the pros and cons of functional programming vs object-oriented programming?
   - **Explanation:**
   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What are two-way data binding and one-way data flow, and how are they different?
+- [B ] What are two-way data binding and one-way data flow, and how are they different?
   - **Explanation:**
   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What is asynchronous programming, and why is it important in JavaScript?
+- [B ] What is asynchronous programming, and why is it important in JavaScript?
   - **Explanation:**
   - **Use:**
   - **Example:**